bqth29/simulated-bifurcation-algorithm/README.md

 for which the $x_{i}$'s can be spins, binary or non-negative integer.

-This can also be seen as the sum of a quadratic form, a linear form and a constant term and such such a formulation is the basis of many optimization problems.
+This can also be seen as the sum of a quadratic form, a linear form and a constant term and such a formulation is the basis of many optimization problems.

 The `minimize` and `maximize` functions allow to respectively minimize and maximize the value of such polynomials for a given type of input values, relying on the SB algorithm.
 They both return the optimal polynomial value found by the SB algorithm, along with its associated input vector.